 Full Recovery is Possible.

 My philosophy on treating eating disorders is grounded in the belief that full recovery is possible.
-Yes, even for you.

 Using a trauma-informed, HAES®-aligned approach, I’m here to support you in separating your true self from the disordered beliefs and behaviors.